erwinvaneyk/TuneMaps/README.md

 This project requires a working web server with PHP and MySQL.

 ## Installation
 This project is built using the symfony framework.
-Installation requires several step:
+Installation requires several steps:

 ### Placement
 The project files should be placed in a directory on your webserver.
 The project's /web folder is considered the "root" and is where the application starts and runs.
 Say you have the following structure after checking out the GIT repository: